LukasKraehling/CR10S_PRO_V2-Red_Dragon_Skin/README.md

 This is a custom made red/black Skin for the Creality CR10S-PRO (V2).
 I made it because the stock one looked not very modern in my eyes.
-The Skin is made with a simplistic and minimaltstic approach, but its still based on the stock Skin of the TinyMachines Firmware DW7.4.
+The Skin is made with a simplistic and minimalitstic approach, but its still based on the stock Skin of the TinyMachines Firmware DW7.4.
 If you find design flaws or typos please consider contributing a pull request, I will react quickly to any contribution.

 I AM NOT RESPONSIBLE FOR ANY DAMAGE ON YOUR PRINTER